techintel/ReactCMS/README.md

 You need to manually modify the created user's data in the database 'users' collection.
 Here are a few guidelines about it:

- - Register the regular account that you'll going to convert as administrator.
+ - Register the account that you'll going to convert as administrator.
  - A user data document contains these properties:
 ~~~~
 {